 Lalonde, General Manager (Engineering) with the City of Surrey.
 "The Forum is designed to start a dialogue between policy-makers and project implementers.
 Alignment with Provincial Goals "We describe Module 4 in the afternoon as the bridge between the morning and afternoon sessions," explains Kim Stephens.
-"Because examples inform policy, we decided to do thinas differently.
+"Because examples inform policy, we decided to do things differently.
 The focus of the morning session is on the nuts-and-bolts of Surrey green infrastructure design and construction experience, mainly because the City is moving beyond pilot projects to a broader watershed objectives approach."

 "In the afternoon, we will look at the big picture and explore how policy and legal tools can help regulators, developers and designers collaborate to ensure responsible outcomes.
 For the discussion of local actions to be fully informed, we also need to have the provincial and regional context.
 Hence, the reason why the module titled Today's Expectations are Tomorrow's Standards provides the bridge between the morning and afternoon."
+Living Water Smart & Making Green Choices to Create Liveable Communities & Protect Stream Health - Morning Session: - Green Infrastructure in the City of Surrey: "Getting it built right" - Afternoon Session:

-Alignment of Regional Actions with Provincial Goals and Objectives - 4.
-Provincial Context: - Today's Expectations are Tomorrow's Standards 5.
-Making Green Choices: Opportunities for Law and Policy - to Effect Change on the Ground 6.
-Making Green Choices: Use the Water Balance Model - to Inform Land Development Strategies City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #5 posted March 2009 3.
+Alignment of Regional Actions with Provincial Goals and Objectives Alignment of Regional Actions with Provincial Goals and Objectives - Provincial Context: - Today's Expectations are Tomorrow's Standards - Making Green Choices: Opportunities for Law and Policy to Effect Change on the Ground - Making Green Choices: Use the Water Balance Model to Inform Land Development Strategies City of Surrey hosts Water Balance Model Forum Water Bucket Web Story #5 posted March 2009 3.
 Today's Expectations are Tomorrow's Standards The phrase Today's Expectations are Tomorrow's Standards was unveiled by the Ministry of Community Development in November 2007 at the Beyond the Guidebook Seminar.
-Held in Vancouver, this event was organized by the Green Infrastructure Partnership in collaboration with the Association of Professional Engineers of BC and the Inter-Governmental Partnership.
+Held in Vancouver, this event was organized by Green Infrastructure Partnership collaboration with the Association of Professional Engineers of BC and the Inter-Governmental Partnership.

-We call this Designing with Nature To create livable communities & protect stream health Green Mandate of the Ministry of Community Development Explained The seminar was designed to inform local government and land use practitioners regarding the then emerging policy framework and senior government expectations for applying a Beyond the Guidebook approach to land development and watershed management.
+Green Mandate of the Ministry of Community Development Explained The seminar was designed to inform local government and land use practitioners regarding the then emerging policy framework and senior government expectations for applying a Beyond the Guidebook approach to land development and watershed management.
 According to Karen Rothe, the Ministry's Manager for Metro Vancouver and Fraser Valley Growth Strategies, and a Ministry representative on the Green Infrastructure Partnership, "At the 2007 Beyond the Guidebook Seminar, we explained why and how the Ministry of Community Development has an increasing role in ensuring that local governments are advancing and changing the ways they plan and design their communities for the better."